mhartl/rails_tutorial_sublime_text/README.md

 On Linux Mint, take a look at [Install Sublime Text 2 in Linux Mint](http://blog.hugeaim.com/2012/03/13/install-sublime-text-2-in-linux-mint/).

 On Windows, you can simply double-click the application icon.
 The setup at the command line depends on which shell you use; see if one of the techinques at the [Stack Overflow discussion on Sublime Text from Command Line (Win7)](http://stackoverflow.com/questions/9440639/sublime-text-from-command-line-win7) works for you.
+You might also want to check out the video [Easily Open Files from Windows Command Prompt with Sublime Text 2](http://youtu.be/zcUpdw5_uSY) (I suggest changing `st2` to `subl` to be consistent with the instructions for the other platforms).

 ## Basic configuration